ZhilongZ2/DRRsimulation/README.md

 This is a package for debiased reduce rank regression.

 - The URL to the GitHub (i.e., the source code) is: https://github.com/ZhilongZ2/DRRsimulation
+- The URL to the Pkgdown webpage is: https://zhilongz2.github.io/DRRsimulation/

 # How to install

 This package is called `DRRsimulaion`.
 To install, run the following code (in R):

 ```R